 The classic Indian guide to citizen-craft, translated for the contemporary reader.

-My book is now available for pre-order.
-In stores in January 2023.
+My book is now available.
+In stores since January 2023.

 “What an exciting and much needed book on the dharma of citizenship!
 It teaches us proper civic conduct through clever stories of ethical dilemmas, brute state power and economic freedom.
 Every Indian should read it.”
 GURCHARAN DAS